-Some biotechnologists work on manipulating cancer cells, while others design and manufacture regulatory devices that cooperate with systems in the human body.
+Some biotechnologists work on cell research, while others design and manufacture regulatory devices that cooperate with systems in the human body.
 There is a lot of crossover with related disciplines, and it is helpful for any worker to have some context for them, especially since scientists tend to work in teams of specialists.
 What differentiates biotechnology from other fields is how the work is directed; the goal is to create something that can be used and applied in a specific context.

 Biotechnology work may include...

 - Manipulating cells, genes, or other organic matter